nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_1_etc.md

 <br>

-# Concatenation
+# ADDITION > Concatenation

-- first check this example, then in the second example you will see another way of doing it and why you have to add **str**
+- First check this example below, then in the second example you will see another way of doing it (with concatenation) and why you have to add **str**

 ```python
 # ✋ example 1)